sobjornstad/clicker-quiz-manager/docs/manual.md

 would end up in trouble when you taught German for a second semester, since trying to reuse that class would mean that you would start with all the sets that you used last year treated as already introduced.
 Instead, you should name them something like "History Fall 2014."
 Since classes are listed throughout the program in alphabetical order, you will probably obtain a more useful sort by naming with the time first, so "Fall 2014 - History".
-This way history classes in future semesters will be grouped along with your first ones, if you choose to keep them around for future reference.
+This way classes will be grouped by when you taught them, if you choose to keep them around for future reference.

 Any class may use any questions that you have in your database, so creating classes does not need to divide up your questions in any way.